-The Deco has slightly more processing power, and one of its 5GHz band has higher Wi-Fi specs.
+The Deco has slightly more processing power, and one of its 5GHz bands has higher Wi-Fi specs.
 Most importantly, it comes with a 2.5Gbps auto-sensing port and supports the 160MHz channel bandwidth.
-It’s slated to be faster, at least at the router unit.
+It's slated to be faster, at least at the router unit.

 The Orbi has more network ports and supports Link Aggregation on the WAN side.
-You can combine its WAN port and LAN1 into a 2Gbps WAN connection when working with supported modem.
+When working with a supported modem, you can combine its WAN port and LAN1 into a 2Gbps WAN connection.

 The TP-Link, on the other hand, like all Deco hardware, requires the mobile app to work.
 You can't set up or manage your network without a live internet connection.
 As a result, it's more of a privacy risk.

 The Deco does have a web interface, but it’s purposely neutered to include just a few basic functions, such as status viewing or firmware update.

 Both the Deco and Orbi come with add-on subscription-based online protection features called HomeShield Pro and Netgear Armor, that cost around $70/year.
 That of the Netgear is much more comprehensive and also includes protection software for multiple devices.

 I tested both in a wireless setup.